abutalha0649/abutalha0649/README.md

 - Power BI
 - Excel

-🎯 **Goal:** Secure a Data Analyst Internship and build impactful analytics projects.
+🎯 **Mission**

+Build a strong portfolio of analytics projects and secure a Data Analyst Internship.

 ---